gdbarron/VenafiTppPS/docs/functions/Get-TppIdentityAttribute.md

 ### -PrefixedUniversalId
 The id that represents the user or group.
-Use Get-TppIdentity to get the id.
+Use Find-TppIdentity to get the id.

 ```yaml
 Type: String[]